-Drawing upon the knowledge and experience of a diverse group of prominent experts on China as well as East and South Asia, this seminar will address the historic challenges to U.S. national security interests presented by the rise of China and the changes sweeping through the Indo-Pacific.
+Drawing upon the knowledge and experience of a diverse group of prominent experts on China as well as East and South Asia this three day area studies seminar will offer attendees the opportunity to discuss regional issues of moment in an informal off-the-record setting.

-- China on the Prowl: Becoming a Middle East Player?
+- China on the Prowl: Becoming a Pacific Ocean Player?

 - Changing American Perceptions of China and Strategic Alternatives